httpdss/structkit/docs/mappings.md

 ## Using Mappings in the `with` Clause

-You can assign values from mappings directly in the `with` clause for folder struct calls:
+You can assign values from mappings directly in the `with` clause for folder structkit calls:

 ```yaml
 folders: